Klondike Gold Rush: Role of women

 The degree of involvement between Indigenous women and the stampeders varied.
 Many Tlingit women worked as packers for the prospectors, for example, carrying supplies and equipment, sometimes also transporting their babies as well.
 Hän women had relatively little contact with the white immigrants, however, and there was a significant social divide between local Hän women and white women.
 Although before 1897 there had been a number of Indigenous women who married western men, including Kate Carmack, the Tagish wife of one of the discoverers, this practice did not survive into the stampede.
 Very few stampeders married Hän women, and very few Hän women worked as prostitutes.
-"Respectable" white women would avoid associating with Indigenous women or prostitutes: those that did could cause scandal.
+"Respectable" white women would avoid associating with Indigenous women or prostitutes: those who did risked scandal.

+Recreation

+Baseball was the national pastime during the Klondike era and was a significant aspect of social life in Boomtowns.
+Whalers, goldrush stampeders and the first soldiers deployed as border patrol brought the game of baseball with them to Alaska.
+The first baseball games played in the region occurred on Herschel Island off the Yukon's Arctic Coast in December 1893 in the Arctic Whalemen’s Pennant.
+As early as 1900, Skagway, Alaska had three teams representing railroaders, soldiers and juniors.
+Teams representing cities (Juneau, Ketchikan, Sitka), villages (Metlakatla, Hydaburg), Alaska Native organizations (Alaska Native Brotherhood, Auk Tlingit) and mining companies (Treadwell, Alaska Juneau) were formed up and down the coast.